James D. Murdoch

 Espenshade, J., J. Murdoch, T. Donovan, R. Manning, C. Bettigole, and J. Austin.
-In review.
+In press.
 Public acceptability of development in the Northern Forest of Vermont, USA – the influence of wildlife information, recreation involvement, and demographic characteristics.
 PLOS ONE.

 Argali corridor mapping

 Murdoch, J., R. Reading, S. Amgalanbaatar, G. Wingard, and B. Lkhagvasuren.
 2017.
 Argali sheep (Ovis ammon) movement corridors between critical resources in Ikh Nart Nature Reserve, Mongolia.
 Mongolian Journal of Biological Sciences 15:3-11.

 Ekernas, L. S., W. M. Sarmento, H. S. Davie, R. P. Reading, J. Murdoch, G. J. Wingard, S. Amgalanbaatar, and J. Berger.
 2017.
 Desert pastoralists' negative and positive effects on rare wildlife in the Gobi.
 Conservation Biology 31:269-277.